Sleep Apnea: Symptoms, Causes, and Treatments

 In central sleep apnea, it is theorized that the chemoreceptors are too sensitive.
 If your chemoreceptors are too sensitive, they can tell the brain to breathe too much.
 This could drop the carbon dioxide levels in your body too low.
 If the carbon dioxide levels are too low, you could stop breathing.

 According to the National Heart, Lung, and Blood Institute, obstructive sleep apnea has many factors involved in the development of sleep apnea.
-These include:
+These risk factors include:

 The National Heart, Lung, and Blood Institute states that the risk factors for central sleep apnea affect the brain’s ability to control breathing.
 Factors that can affect this are: